DamianPereira/star-wars-planets/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm run storybook`

+Starts a development server in [https://localhost:6006](https://localhost:6006), where you can play around with React components used through the app.

 ### `npm test`